Pass the Monster Meat, Milady!: Manga

 A manga adaptation illustrated by Chika Mizube began serialization on Kodansha's Pixiv-based Palcy website and app on March 22, 2021.
-The manga's chapters have been collected into eleven tankōbon volumes as of September 2025.
+The manga's chapters have been collected into thirteen tankōbon volumes as of June 2026.
 The manga adaptation is licensed in North America by Kodansha USA.
 Kodansha is also publishing the series in English on their K Manga service.